 Engine Specifications

-Spec Value Aspiration TA Emissions U.S. EPA Tier 4 Final, IMO III Stroke 8.46 in Displacement 4765 in³ Configuration Vee 16, 4-Stroke-Cycle Diesel Bore 6.69 in Rotation from Flywheel End Counterclockwise -
+Spec Value Emissions U.S. EPA Tier 4, IMO II/III Aspiration Turbocharged - Aspirator Bore 6.69 in Stroke 8.46 in Displacement 4765 in³ Configuration V 16, 4-Stroke-Cycle Diesel Rotation from Flywheel End Counterclockwise -

 Dimensions & Weights